Grants and Awards

 Information Fluency Grants (IU Libraries)

-Sustainability Course Development Fellowship (Vice Provost for Faculty and Academic Affairs)
+Sustainability Course Development Fellowship (Vice Provost for Faculty and Academic Affairs Office of Sustainability)

 Annual Intensive Writing Essay Prizes (Campus Writing Program)